CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 Simply put, the FM2 is a camera that makes everything about shooting film easier, and you can't help but be reminded of it anytime you handle an inferior user interface.

-I have 120+ film cameras, in large part because I love cool and unique mechanical object.
+I have 120+ film cameras, in large part because I love cool and unique mechanical objects.
 In my heart of hearts, I desperately want to be that guy with the crazy camera you stop and chat with on the street.
 But god help me if the FM2 doesn't make it hard to shoot anything else.

 ### Tech Specs
 Like the FM, there's a ton of information about this camera already on the internet.
 Instead of regurgitating it, here's a [fantastic comparison](https://www.youtube.com/watch?v=OYqwdZe9dqM) between all of the FM and FM2 features.